 Logos.
 They are the first point of contact between your business and a prospective customer.
 Some logos are stylish and extravagant while others are simple and subtle, but they all serve the same basic functions.
 A successful logo will catch the eye of a consumer, inform them in the most basic way about who you are, and instill recognition and familiarity in their memory so as to encourage repeat business.
-If your business is in need of a logo, or your current logo may need to be refreshed, here are five principles to help you design your logo:
+If your business is in need of a logo, or your current logo needs a refresh, here are five principles to help you design your logo:

 Color and Shape

 Certain colors can incite certain human emotional reactions: red is considered an inciteful color while blue is often considered soothing.
 Knowing your colors and the psychological effects they may have on consumers is a great starting point for logo construction.
 Shape also has an effect on human emotions as well.
 Did you know that the strongest shape found in nature is the triangle?
 For this reason, many people subconsciously associate this shape with strength and sturdiness.
 Small details like this can lead to the creation of an effective logo.
 Make sure you study the effects of colors and shapes on consumers before you roll out your logo.

 Know What’s Already Out There